-ACA 26-51-1505 allows the Wetland and Riparian Zone Creation and Restoration Tax Credit not to exceed \$50,000 and the Wetland and Riparian Zone Conservation Tax Credits which shall apply to taxable years beginning on or after January 1, 2009 and shall equal 50% of the fair market value of the qualified property interest donation, calculated to exclude any short term capital gain under 26 U.S.C.170(e)(1)(A) as in effect on January 1, 2009.
+ACA 26-51-1505 allows the Wetland and Riparian Zone Creation and Restoration Tax Credit amount not to exceed \$50,000 and shall equal 50% of the fair market value of the qualified property interest donation, calculated to exclude any short term capital gain under 26 U.S.C.
+170(e)(1)(A) as in effect on January 1, 2009.
 The amount of credit shall be equal to the project costs not to exceed the lesser of income tax due or \$5,000.
-An eligible donor may earn only one wetland and riparian zone conservation tax credit per income tax year.
+An eligible donor may earn only one Wetland and Riparian Zone Conservation Tax Credit per income tax year.
 The availability of the tax credits shall expire on December 31st of the calendar year following the calendar year the tax credits used exceed \$500,000.
 Any unused credit may be carried forward for a maximum of nine (9) consecutive taxable years.

-6. Equipment Donation, Sale Below Cost or Qualified Research Expenditure
+6. Equipment Donation, Sale Below Cost or Qualified Research Expenditure & Research Park Authority